dbt1/neutrino-settings-generator/README.en.md

 6. **Nightly Sync:** Wait for the 02:00 UTC cron or trigger **Run workflow** on `Sync and Build`.
 Download artefacts and verify checksums.

 Troubleshooting tips:
-- Workflows missing → confirm files reside in `.github/workflows/` on the `main` branch.
+- Workflows missing → confirm files reside in `.github/workflows/` on the `master` branch.
 - Releases not created → ensure the PAT/deploy key has `contents: write` scope and that the `Release` workflow completed.
 - Build failures → inspect logs (`Actions → run → job → step`).
 Fix lint/test failures locally using `make lint test`.